mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 #### Feature Preview section (only available for SaaS Console users)

 SaaS users can now have visibility of features in Console that are still in preview and decide to try them out and give us precious feedback.
-For instance, once entered in this section, PaaS users can now try the new `Dynamic Sidebar` of the Design Area.
+For instance, once entered in this section, SaaS users can now try the new `Dynamic Sidebar` of the Design Area.
 To discover more, just try this new feature and tell us what you think!

 This section can be accessed from the Launchbar by clicking on the `Feature Preview` item inside the dropdown menu that appears when hovering over the user avatar.

 ![Feature Preview Modal - Feature Preview modal with some features enabled](./img/10.6/feature-preview.png)

-#### User Preferences section (only available for PaaS users)
+#### User Preferences section (only available for SaaS users)

-We have introduced a new section named `User Preferences`, in which PaaS users can customize their experience in Console according to their own preferences.
+We have introduced a new section named `User Preferences`, in which SaaS users can customize their experience in Console according to their own preferences.
 For instance, inside this section, it is now possible to manage the receipt of an invitation email that is sent when you are added to a Company.
 This section is accessible from the dropdown menu of the Console Launchbar when hovering over the user avatar.

 ![User Preferences](./img/10.6/user-preferences.png)